 StarTrek.com

-The Bajoran game of springball, resembling tennis and handball, is discussed often on Deep Space Nine.
+The Bajoran game of springball, resembling tennis and handball, is discussed often on Star Trek: Deep Space Nine.
 In “For the Cause,” we finally get to see the game played as Kira wins a match.

-6. Jean-Luc Horseback Riding, a True Horseman
+6. Jean-Luc Picard, a True Horseman, Horseback Riding

 Picard Riding